Keyboard shortcuts

 pip install .

-The generated ctypes loader looks for libweaveffi.dylib (macOS), libweaveffi.so (Linux), or weaveffi.dll (Windows) on the system library search path.
+The generated loader looks for libweaveffi.dylib (macOS), libweaveffi.so (Linux), or weaveffi.dll (Windows).
+Symlink or copy your cdylib to the expected name and set the loader path.

 macOS: